mouryasree14/AI-Planning-Simulator/README.md

 - JavaScript

 ## How to Run
-1. Download or clone the repository
+1. Clone the repository
 2. Open the project folder
 3. Run `index.html` in your browser

-## Project Purpose
+## Purpose
-This project helps students understand:
+This project helps visualize key AI concepts:
 - Planning
 - Planning Problems
-- Simple Planning Agents in Artificial Intelligence
+- Simple Planning Agents